-There should be a minimum goal of 30% for local hiring and use of MWBE businesses in the construction and development of this project.
-There should also be quarterly reporting on the numbers of people hired and if the 30% goal has been reached.
+• There should be a minimum goal of 30% for local hiring and use of MWBE businesses in the construction and development of this project.
+There should also be quarterly reporting on the numbers of people hired and if the 30% is reached.